yukuku/kotlin-web-site/docs/topics/compatibility-guide-19.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.9 prohibits the type of an annotation being used as one of its parameter types, either directly or indirectly.
 This prevents cycles from being created.
-> The only exception is if the parameter type is an `Array` or `vararg` of the annotation type.
+> However, you are allowed to have parameter types that are an `Array` or a `vararg` of the annotation type.
 >
 > **Deprecation cycle**:
 > * 1.7.0: report a warning (or an error in progressive mode) on cycles in types of annotation parameters